-The GDPR requires all individuals and organisations that process personal data to have a lawful basis for doing so.
-The lawful bases identified in the GDPR that I rely upon are as follows:
+The UK GDPR requires all individuals and organisations that process personal data to have a lawful basis for doing so.
+The lawful bases identified in the UK GDPR that I rely upon are as follows:

-- Consent of the data subject where this required, I will ensure that it has specific consent for processing data. - To provide legal services to you - Performance of a contract with the data subject or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. maintaining a record of my cases as required by the Bar Standards Board, who regulate me, and maintaining accurate records in support of tax returns filed with HMRC both for myself and Crucible Law Ltd, and to ensure that records are maintained for individual members of Crucible to discharge their obligations to HMRC as a Head of Crucible and a Director of Crucible Law Ltd. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.
+- Consent of the data subject where this required, I will ensure that it has specific consent for processing data. - To provide legal services to you - Performance of a contract with the data subject or to take steps to enter into a contract. - Compliance with a legal obligation to comply with various regulatory and professional obligations, e.g. maintaining a record of my cases as required by the Bar Standards Board, who regulate me, and maintaining accurate records in support of tax returns filed with HMRC for myself and to ensure that records are maintained for individual members of Crucible to discharge their obligations to HMRC. - The legitimate interests of my business or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.